spintheweb/foundation/GOVERNANCE.md

 - Major decisions are made by community consensus and core contributors

+## Design Principles

+### Integration Principle

+Spin the Web promotes a composition-first architecture: applications expose REST backends and are presented in portals via WBDL-defined webbaselets, enabling a consistent and accessible user experience across systems.
+This principle is inclusive of both open and paid software.
+Participation does not require relinquishing licensing models; REST interactions can be monitored and reported using transparent, privacy-respecting telemetry to support usage insights, accountability, and potential sponsorship.

 ## Roles
 - **Core Contributors:** Trusted members with merge rights and decision authority
 - **Community Contributors:** Anyone participating via issues, PRs, or discussions